Recovery Loan Scheme (RLS)

 Business in difficulty

-• The borrower must not be a business in difficulty, including not being in relevant insolvency proceedings.
+To qualify, borrowers must not be classified as a business in difficulty, which includes not being involved in any relevant insolvency proceedings.

 Subsidy Limits